How do we teach Geography at Albrighton Primary School & Nursery?

 We believe that the knowledge and skills that intertwine with geographical learning are vital in not only a child’s education, but also in their wider life.
 We understand that geography isn’t just a subject; it is a means to a child learning about their place in the world and how they, as an individual, can impact upon it both now and in the future.
 As a school, we are very lucky to have such a varied and interesting locality and we use our strong community links to enhance the Cornerstones curriculum and encourage a true love and curiosity for the whole world and everything in it.

-We use Cornerstones knowledge-rich projects to support the teaching of our geography curriculum.
+We use Cornerstones knowledge-rich projects, which we adapt and supplement to support the teaching of our geography curriculum.
 Lessons are theme based and follow a sequence of lessons to maximise children’s knowledge acquisition over time.

 Children will have developed the geographical knowledge and skills to help them explore, navigate and understand the world around them and their place within it.
 Children’s knowledge and skills will develop progressively as they move through the school, not only to enable them to meet the requirements of the National Curriculum but to prepare them to become competent geographers in their secondary education and beyond.

 We measure the impact of our geography curriculum through the following methods:

 - Assessing children’s understanding of the knowledge and linked vocabulary before and after the unit is taught.

 - Formative assessment throughout lessons - questioning and AFL tasks to check knowledge and understanding.